cahya-wirawan/phase-classification/README.md

 ## Datasets Visualization
-t-Distributed Stochastic Neighbor Embedding (t-SNE) is used to reduce the dimensionality of the dataset and visualize it in 2D graph.
+t-Distributed Stochastic Neighbor Embedding (t-SNE) is used to reduce the dimensionality of the dataset and visualize it in 2D graph: [Jupyter Phase_tSNE](https://github.com/cahya-wirawan/phase-classification/blob/master/phase_tsne.ipynb) .
 ![16D Phases in 2D](https://github.com/cahya-wirawan/phase-classification/blob/master/images/4Phases-tSNE.jpg)

 ## The Application